 The overall effectiveness of the anti-racism policy will be subject to consideration in daily school life, staff meetings, SLT meetings, governors meeting, assemblies and class discussions.

-Records of racist incidents are recorded on CPOMs and Head of School will monitor patterns and trends.
-This policy will be reviewed every two years, or earlier if necessary.
+Records of racist incidents are recorded on CPOMS and the Executive Head and Head of School who will monitor patterns and trends.

+This policy will be reviewed every two years.